 - Is the slide sheet (when used) fit for purpose?
 Can it be inserted by a single person?

 There is also the problem of inconsistency.
-During the risk assessment we take into account the competency level of the carer but unless the carer is a family member we cannot ensure that we will have the same carer everyday performing the above task.
+During the risk assessment, we consider the carer’s competency level of the carer but unless the carer is a family member we cannot ensure that we will have the same carer every day performing the above task.

-High turnover of carers means that the risk level is fluctuating for both the carer and the patient.
+High turnover of carers means that the risk level fluctuates for both the carer and the patient.

-If, after considering the factors above, you conclude that the above single handed manoeuvre isn’t viable, before you introduce a second carer, consider the use of a powered in-bed repositioning system that will ensure the consistency, safety and dignity during the task.
+If, after considering the factors above, you conclude that the above single-handed manoeuvre isn’t viable before you introduce a second carer, consider the use of a powered in-bed repositioning system that will ensure consistency, safety and dignity during the task.
 The VENDLET is the world’s first powered patient turning system – it’s your second (third, fourth…) carer, always at hand.

 More resources on turning patients in bed with the VENDLET Patient Turning System